By Tom Soma

 As a leader within our county’s state-mandated multidisciplinary team, we offer presentations and trainings designed to help professionals from law enforcement, child welfare, schools, medicine, mental health, and social services serve an effective role in preventing and addressing child maltreatment.

 Our medical, mental health and prevention specialists support schools, parent, mentor and volunteer groups by providing presentations and trainings on the impact of trauma on children and adults, the signs and symptoms of abuse, services and programs of Children’s Center.

-Thank you to our generous donors and champions who supported Children’s Center in the 2016-2017 fiscal year!
+Thank you to our generous donors and champions who supported Children’s Center in Fiscal Year 2017!

 We imagine an Oregon where no child has to bear the burden of abuse.
 Our Monthly Champions step up for kids by generously giving each month.

 Thank you to our loyal supporters for making it possible for Children's Center to serve hundreds of children and families in Clackamas County this year!

-Honoring our community of supporters, please view our list of in-kind gifts made in 2016-17.
-Gift amounts in this section will always remain confidential.
+Honoring our community of supporters, partners and advocates, please view our list of in-kind gifts made in 2017.